clauCampos/newsApp/README.md

 >__Update a vote.__ (+1 || -1)
 `POST: http://localhost:4000/api/v1/posts/vote/:idPost`
 >```
->Example for adding to body:
+>Example for adding to body to vote -1:
 >
 >{
 >"is_vote_positive": "false"